gaspare-mascolino/knowledge/docs/pages/music.md

 beats (pulses) are contained in each measure (bar), and which note value is equivalent to a beat.

 In a music score, the time signature appears at the beginning as a time symbol or stacked numerals, immediately following the key signature (or immediately following the clef symbol if the key signature is empty).
-A mid-score time signature, usually immediately following a barline, indicates a change of meter.
+A mid-score time signature, usually immediately following a bar line, indicates a change of meter.

 There are various types of time signatures: